 That day was the first day of my new life with lung disease.
 I vowed to stop wallowing in pity and get involved in my own life.
 I’ve learned that maintaining a social life is just as important as any treatment.
 I have learned that I can still go out and have fun.
 While it is more difficult to be spontaneous, I can still plan ahead and have a great time.
 When I go to my friends and family member’s homes, I always pack an extra bag to keep in my car.
 After all, I never know what fun and exciting adventures are ahead for me and I want to be able to enjoy every moment I can.

 I started volunteering again and getting involved at my community center.
 I never knew that there were so many options for getting involved with lung disease-related advocacy groups.
 Now I can not only help myself, but I can help others.
 Returning to my sociable, energetic, happy side made all the difference in my life.
 Not only mentally, but physically too!
 When I started attending the Better Breathers Club, I learned about new treatment options that have helped me breathe easier.
-The Lung Institute finally provided a new option.
+The Lung Health Institute finally provided a new option.
 I was so sick of waiting and hoping for a lung transplant, and the fear that it may never happen was terrifying.
-Stem cell therapy was the right option for me.
+Cellular therapy was the right option for me.
 Now going out and being active doesn’t feel so difficult and my lungs don’t feel as strained.

 So thanks to my son for reminding me that being alive doesn’t mean living and that sitting on the sidelines of your own life is not an option.
-And thanks to the Lung Institute for making my active lifestyle possible.
-If you want to breathe easier and get more active, contact the Lung Institute.
+And thanks to the Lung Health Institute for making my active lifestyle possible.
+If you want to breathe easier and get more active, contact the Lung Health Institute.
 It may save your life too.